marieroming/marieroming/README.md

 👋 Hi, I’m Marie Roming

-🌱 I’m currently learning Game-Developement using Unity and C#.
+🌱 I’m currently learning Game-Developement and Engineering using Unity and C#.